mahlenmorris/VCVRack/README.md

 it to pull it open and, say, read more detail on how it works.
 An example of this can be found in [this patch](examples/AnnotatedSunlightOnSeaAnemones.vcv).

 ### Features
 * Up and down arrow keys work mostly like you expect.
+Home and End go to the top and bottom of the text, PgUp and PgDown go up and down a screen length.
 * Text scrolls as you move up and down.
 * Resize the module by dragging the left or right edges.
-Size can range from 8-64 HP.
+Size can range from 3-64 HP.
 * Pick from a (small) variety of fonts.
 * Pick from a (small) variety of foreground/background colors.
 * Set the title in the module menu.

 Also useful for making a label:
 * Set the title in the menu.
-* Resize the module narrow enough (8 HP) and the title becomes a large label.
+* Resize the module narrow enough (3-8 HP) and the title becomes a large label.

 ### Menu Options
 #### Set Title